Does a Fence Increase Home Value, Or Is It Just Good for Pets and Privacy?

 To find a qualified, trusted fence installer, ask your real estate agent if they have anyone in their network they’d vouch for.
 If you’re not working with an agent or simply not looking to sell, see if you can get a referral from one of your neighbors.

-Looking at online reviews and references are also an important part of performing due diligence.
-Be sure to meet and interview a few installers and ask them about how their previous experience relates to your unique fencing needs.
+Looking at online reviews and references is also important in performing due diligence.
+Be sure to meet and interview a few installers and ask how their previous experience relates to your unique fencing needs.

 Fence in bad shape?
 The case for fixing it before you list